Beyond Community Notes: A Framework for Understanding and Building Crowdsourced Context Systems for Social Media

 \subsection{Transparency}

-We define \textit{transparency} as the design choices that influence how the public can observe and evaluate the functioning of the system.
-Table~\ref{tab:transparency_dimensions} shows all of the associated dimensions and options.
-Design decisions here may affect the perception of the CCS by \textit{users}, the public, and the research community.
+We define \textit{Transparency} as the design choices that influence how the public can observe and evaluate system functioning.
+Table~\ref{tab:transparency_dimensions} shows all associated dimensions and options.
+Design decisions here may affect the perception of CCS by users, the public, and the research community.

-Of central interest is, \textit{``How public is the note curation system?''} The system's source code and data can be public in order to allow outside study.
-In addition to being public, platforms could take additional steps to make their source code and data \textit{verifiable}, or to allow outsiders to verify that the public code and data is indeed the same code and data that is powering the platform's implementation.
-Or, platforms could do none of this and instead keep everything private, which is the approach chosen by all platforms except for X.
+Of central interest is: \textit{``How public is the note curation system?''} CCS source code and data can be public to allow outside study.
+In addition to being public, source code and data can be made \textit{verifiable}, allowing outsiders to verify that the code and data indeed powers the platform's implementation.
+Alternatively, platforms could keep everything private, as all platforms except X currently do.

-To fully evaluate the efficacy of such a system, we also need to ask, \textit{``How public is the data needed to evaluate the impact of notes on engagement?''} This data would allow the public to holistically evaluate the CCS as opposed to other systems of content moderation.
-Currently this data is very hard to access, which makes holistically assessing the efficacy of these systems a challenge.
+To fully evaluate the efficacy of such a system, we also need to ask: \textit{``How public is the data needed to evaluate the impact of notes on engagement?''} This data would allow the public to holistically evaluate CCS against other content moderation systems.
+Currently, this data is very difficult to access, making holistic assessment of these systems challenging.